-For example, in real terms, what is the difference between investing in a portfolio with 8% tax gap vs. 12%?
-This section would translate this difference into 3 cents less tax paid by the listed companies held in this portfolio per 1 dollar invested, compared to investing in the benchmark portfolio.
+For example, in real terms, what is the difference between investing in a portfolio with 4% tax gap vs. 3%?
+This section presents this as an equivalent of 1% less tax paid by the listed companies held in this portfolio, compared to investing in the benchmark portfolio.
 This number would show up in red because it's a negative impact, and in the last column in the table you will see that this impact relates to Sustainable Development Goals 1, 9, 10, and 16.